 The Yakima water level is always very closely monitored by the USGS.
 You are able to see what the water level for each of the stages in real-time.
 Click here to see the Yakima River's real-time water levels

-A map of the Yakima River including various takeout/put in spots with information about each spot and possible hazards one might encounter.
+A map of the Yakima River including various takeout/put in spots with information about each spot and possible hazards one might encounter is available in the OPR shop.

 What to Bring